How to Improve Bone Health

 Food for Healthy Bones

 A healthy, balanced diet plays a critical role in supporting bone health.
 The right nutrients can help you build and maintain strong bones.
-Here are some foods that are known to improve bone health:
+Here are some foods that helps to healy bone and known to improve bone health:

 Incorporating these foods into your daily meals can contribute to stronger bones and improve your bone density over time.
 Remember, what supports bone health involves proper nutrition, and adopting a healthy diet is one of the key elements in how to improve bone health in women.